Perfect storm: Lombardy's virus disaster is lesson for world

 By March 2, the Superior Institute of Health recommended Alzano and nearby Nembro be sealed off as the towns in Lodi had been.
 But political authorities never implemented the quarantine recommendation there, allowing the infection to spread for a second week until all the Lombardy region was locked down March 7.

 Asked why he didn’t seal off Bergamo sooner, Premier Giuseppe Conte argued the regional government could have done so on its own.
-Lombardy’s governor, Atillio Fontana, shot back that any mistake ‘’was made by both.
+Lombardy’s governor, Attilio Fontana, shot back that any mistake “was made by both.
 I don’t think that there was blame in this situation.’’

 Lombardy has one-sixth of Italy’s 60 million people and is the most densely populated region, home to the business capital in Milan and the country's industrial heartland.
 Lombardy also has more people over 65 than any other Italian region, as well as 20% of Italy’s nursing homes, a demographic time bomb for COVID-19 infections.